will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 ![Typing test results from Morse Kodeboard - 5 words per minute, 93% accuracy](kodeboard_typing_test.png)

-The kodeboard is about 20x slower, but around the same accuracy if you squnit.
+The Kodeboard is about 20x slower, but around the same accuracy if you squint.
 So I guess we call that tie (or should I say a `— ·· ·`)

 ## What next?